jonnyhoeven/workshop/README.md

 Since we added the application to the repository and sync is enabled in the ArgoCD Application manifest file, it will automatically maintain the ArgoCD namespace based on the repository state.

-::: info Change replicas using Git-Ops
+::: info Change replicas using DevOps

 Try deleting the cat-app in the ArgoCD web ui and see what happens